G-Delgado/hanoi-tower/README.md

 ## Credits
 This program was made by:
-**Gabriel Delgado** // 2021-1 // Universidad Icesi // Ingeniería de Sistemas // Segundo Semestre
+**Gabriel Delgado** // 2021-1 // Universidad Icesi // IngenierÃ­a de Sistemas // Segundo Semestre
 Sape, eh?